ampproject/amphtml/docs/building-a-bento-amp-extension.md

 The first step to creating a new Bento AMP component is familiarizing yourself with [AMP's contributor guidelines](https://go.amp.dev/contribute/code).
 Adding new components follow the [process for making a significant change](https://go.amp.dev/contribute/code#process-for-significant-changes).
 This process includes filing an ["Intent to Implement" issue](https://go.amp.dev/i2i) and working with an assigned AMP developer guide before starting significant work.

 If the contribution of a Bento component involves porting an existing component to a new version, and is expected to span multiple PRs, it is recommended to track progress with a [Bento tracking issue](https://github.com/ampproject/amphtml/issues/new?assignees=&labels=WG%3A+bento&template=bento-component-tracker.yml&title=%F0%9F%8D%B1+%5Bamp-component-name%3Aversion%5D+Bento+tracking+issue).

+### Naming

+All Bento AMP component extensions have their tag names prefixed with `amp-`.
+Make sure to choose an accurate and clear name for your extension.

+Extensions that embed a third-party service must follow the [guidelines for naming a third-party component](../docs/spec/amp-3p-naming.md).

 To bootstrap the creation of a new component (or the Bento version of an existing component), the following command will create the directory structure and boilerplate code for you: